Please help us with a short survey and you could WIN a $400 American Express gift card or one of ten $10 gift cards.Take survey ›

 Houston's hotel market is on fire.
 Growing demand for rooms has led to rising occupancy rates and a slew of new development.
-More than 2,300 rooms will come online Downtown alone in the next few years, with hundreds more slated for areas such as the Galleria, Energy Corridor and the Medical Center.
+More than 2,300 rooms will come online Downtown alone in the next few years, with hundreds more slated for the Galleria, Energy Corridor and the Medical Center.

 Check out the projects being planned, in order of expected completion dates, as well as those properties that recently got face lifts.